Struct futures_util::future::Abortable [−][src]

 Implementations

-is called on the handle tied to reg
+When abort is called on the handle tied to reg or if abort has

 already been called, the future/stream will complete immediately without making